Irev-Dev/cadhub/docs/blog/2020-10-31-curated-code-cad.md

 - License: LGPLv2
 - ~~Online editor~~

 FreeCad is a more traditional CAD package that supports python scripting, Both for modelling as well as controlling the FreeCAD GUI itself.
-Not only that it has a built in [OpenScad workbench](https://wiki.freecadweb.org/OpenSCAD_Module) as well as an external [CadQuery workbench](https://wiki.freecadweb.org/CadQuery_Workbench), making it the best in this list at interoperability.
+Not only that it has a built in [OpenSCAD workbench](https://wiki.freecadweb.org/OpenSCAD_Module) as well as an external [CadQuery workbench](https://wiki.freecadweb.org/CadQuery_Workbench), making it the best in this list at interoperability.
 FreeCAD uses OpenCascade under-the-hood.

 ### [ImplicitCAD](http://www.implicitcad.org/)
 - [Repo](https://github.com/colah/ImplicitCAD)